mrfaptastic/Easy-IoT-Arduino-CC1101/examples/AES_TX_and_RX/README.md

-# AES 128 Transmit and Recieve
+# AES 128 Transmit and Receive

 This is an example of using the Easy-IoT-Arduino-CC1101-LORA library to send cipher-text messages over the air.
 Don't want to use a mobile network and the government to hear your conversations?
 Well, I'm not sure this is the solution!